W ith the 4th of July holiday week upon us, many will be heading out for backyard barbeques, picnics, and sandy beaches for fun in the sun.

 The technique also provides an opportunity for me to incorporate an embroidered element.

-Here's a look at the back of the pillow featuring the overlapping backflap technique and my embroidered star trio.
+Here’s a look at the back of the pillow featuring the overlapping backflap technique and the embroidered star trio.

 Embroidered elements are always a nice, unexpected touch and I think they make the handmade effort that much more special.